Check back fall 2020 for the next round of funding!

 At least one representative, ideally the primary or secondary contact person of the group/organization seeking funding consideration, is required to attend a Grantseeker Orientation Session prior to application submission.
 The orientation supports potential grantees in the application process and provides an opportunity to connect with Foundation staff and peer groups.
 Grantseekers must attend annually to maintain eligibility.

 Grantseekers are strongly encouraged to meet with staff and Resident Council members for an in-depth technical review of their Neighborhood SUCCESS Grants application prior to submission.
 Upwards of 75% of grantseekers who participate in Technical Assistance opportunities receive funding.
 Multiple dates at convenient locations are shared at the Grantseeker Orientations.

-The deadline for 2020 funding consideration is Monday, February 3, 2020.
 Applications must be submitted electronically through the Foundation’s application portal.
 Calls, paper applications and emails will not be accepted.

 Grantseekers are required to match the amount they are seeking with contributions that may include:

 - Cash received, on-hand and designated for specific project